hhappel/draft-happel-mailmaint-pdparchive/draft-happel-mailmaint-pdparchive.md

 ### Interoperability

-It should be mostly possible to use the data with different software or services.

-Full fidelity, especially of non-standardized email features, is not a requirement (though vendor-specific properties can usually be used for this non-disruptively and the format is extensible by future standards).
+It should be mostly possible to use personal data exports from one system with different software or services.
+When a source exports personal data it can include all the information it would need for a fully-functional import, _however_ destination systems running different software may not be able to import all of that information (especially if it includes non-standard features) and use it exactly the same way.
+This specification does not attempt to achieve perfect interoperability between diverse systems, but instead to make reasonable tradeoffs.

 ### Extensibility